01Rushikes10/EmployeeManagementSystem/README.md

 # EmployeeManagementSystem
-Employee Management System using Java, JDBC and MySQL
+Employee Management System using core Java, JDBC and MySQL